alexdima/v8-repro/README.md

 ### Measurements
-(Measurements done on a MacBook Pro, 2016, 3.3GHz Intel Core i7) The first number is the total time, of which, the second number is invoking `'vs/workbench/electron-browser/main'.startup(configuration)` in ms:
+(Measurements done on a MacBook Pro, 2016, 3.3GHz Intel Core i7) The first number is the total time, of which, the second number is invoking `'vs/workbench/electron-browser/main'.startup(configuration)` in ms. Each test is rerun by killing (ctrl+c) the executable from the terminal, i.e. not by reloading the window:
 ```
 > ./run1.sh
 1747, 359 # excluded